JSB2010/aircraft-registration-lookup/CLOUDFLARE_DEPLOYMENT.md

 In the Cloudflare Pages project settings:

 1. Set the build command: `npm run build`
-2. Set the build output directory: `client/build`
+2. Set the build output directory: `build`
 3. Set the root directory: `/` (or leave blank)
 4. Add the environment variables mentioned above